Photo: Elina Simonen

 Educational activities play an important role in her commitment to music: in 2009 she was one of the founders of the Violin Academy—a master class based educational project for selected, highly talented young Finnish violinists—and since 2019 she holds a violin professor position at the University of Music and Performing Arts Vienna (MDW).

-Elina Vähälä plays a Giovanni Battista Guadagnini violin from 1780.
+Elina Vähälä’s instrument is Giovanni Battista Guadagnini from 1780.